Emission Removal

 Protecting Indigenous forests

-Beyond conservation, the initiative improves access to clean water, education, healthcare, and local markets.
-Over 90% of the project revenue is reinvested directly into the Indigenous territory, making sure that environmental impact goes hand-in-hand with community well-being.
+Beyond forest protection, the project improves access to clean water, education, healthcare, and local markets.
+Over 90% of revenues are reinvested into Indigenous territories, linking environmental impact directly to community well-being.

 Certifications & global recognition